Prashant30/sentenceProbability/README.md

 # sentenceProbability
 I was just playing around with basics of NLP and built a bigram model to find a probability of a sentence.
 The model was built on a corpus of sentences.
 In this repository, I used both with laplace smoothing and without laplace smoothing.
+Please note that it is tested only for english sentence.
+You are free to work on other languages.

 Steps to build/compile and run: